 At the start of the year, it’s also crucial to review renewal of deductibles for those of your patients who have commercial insurance.
 Have you planned how this process will look for your clinic?

-Furthermore, due to insurance changes, last year’s delays in processing claims, and patients’ financial hardship, cash flow may be tough in early 2021.
+Furthermore, due to insurance changes, last year’s delays in processing claims, and patients’ financial hardship, cash flow may be tough in the early part of the year.
 Sometimes, patients are unaware of how their insurance contracts and fee schedules work.
 Insulate your practice from the negative effects of these circumstances by training your admin team and providers to remind patients to check on their policy’s details, such as authorizations remaining, their benefits etc. This way, everyone can avoid confusion, hours spent on the phone, and any balance disputes.
+One option is to hire a company to perform authorizations.

 Update Clinic Forms and New Safety Policies